Dutch Baby For Brunch

 This bad boy is one true brunch staple.
 Its funky looks will make everyone go 'ahh' when they see it come out of the oven.
 Wait, pancake...in the oven?
-Well, there's not much effort involved in making a dutch baby, really, and you only need to put it in the oven for 20 minutes & watch it puff up like crazy.
+Well, there's not much effort involved in making a dutch baby, really, and you only need to put it in the oven for 20 minutes & watch it puff up before you can eat it.

 Dutch baby is a custardy pancake that can be made either sweet or savoury.
 Classic dutch baby is finished off with a drizzle of lemon juice and a generous dusting of powdered sugar, but we're upping our game here today with chocolate and bananas.
 The dough is super easy to make, because you simply need to whizz everything in a blender and pour it in the pan.
 Then wait for it to puff up in the oven, praise your dutch baby's looks and dig in.

 Once out of the oven, it will deflate as puffing up only creates air bubbles in between two layers of dough that form naturally while baking.
-OK, I know it sounds a little disappointing, but try it and you're gonna love it forever.
+Just try and you'll love it.

 Makes one dutch baby, approx 26cm in diameter | serves 3-4 | 1 cup - 250 ml | 5 mins prep time & 15-20 mins in the oven